CVT Logo 40th

 Why People Flee Their Homes

 Violent conflict plays an enormous role in causing people to become refugees.
-In fact, as of October 2023, UNHCR reports that more than half of the refugees in its mandate come from Syria, Afghanistan and Ukraine.
+In fact, as of June 2024, UNHCR reports that 65% of the refugees in its mandate come from just four countries: Syria, Venezuela, Ukraine and Afghanistan.
 Many countries host large numbers of refugees, in many cases millions of people.
-Iran, Turkey and Germany hosted the largest numbers of refugees in recent years.
+Iran, Turkey, Colombia, Germany and Uganda hosted the largest numbers of refugees in 2024.

 There are many other reasons that people are forcibly displaced as well, including repressive regimes that use torture and persecution in an attempt to control populations.
 CVT’s clients often tell us that they did not want to leave their homes, yet they felt they had no choice in order to survive.